MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 You can also connect to Azure PostgreSQL Flexible server and create a database using [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio) or any other IDE that supports PostgreSQL.

-## Create a user-assigned managed identity and grant it permissions on the database
+## Create a user-assigned managed identity

-Create a user-assigned managed identity and configure permissions for it on the PostgreSQL database.
+Create a user-assigned managed identity.
+This managed identity will be used as the identity for the container app when running in Azure.

 **Step 1.** Use the [az identity create](/cli/azure/identity#az-identity-create) command to create a user-assigned managed identity.